MinnowWare/UDK2018-MinnowBoard/README.md

-# UDK2018-MinnowBoard
+# UDK2018-Minnowboard

+## Goal
-Get the MinnowBoard running with UDK2018
+Get the MinnowBoard running with UDK2018.

+NOTE: Visual Studio is here only used for editing the project.
+The build process is still pure EDK!

+## Revision History

+### 20190222 - initial checkin
+* downloaded the entire source code (see HowTo)
+* configured as a VS2017 solution - just for editing the source
+* not able to build